precice/precice.github.io/content/docs/docs-meta/search.md

 The website search is powered by [Algolia](https://www.algolia.com/).
 Hugo generates `public/algolia.json` from rendered page content, and the Node.js CLI in `tools/algolia-index.mjs` converts that export into Algolia records and atomically replaces the configured index.
-This replaces the former `jekyll-algolia` plugin.

 ## Configuring search